 Amazingly, they even seem to wear a permanent “smile”, which in fact, is due to the shape of their jaw.

-In any case, and because of their docile disposition and their openness for being handled, they are becoming an increasingly popular pet.
+In any case, and because of their docile disposition and their openness to being handled, they are becoming an increasingly popular pet.
 On top of it, they’re relatively easy to take care of and affordable.

-Their normal coloring consists of pale tan or brown background that is accented by bold brown and tan stripes, with some also displaying a thin white stripe along their back.
+Their normal coloring consists of a pale tan or brown background that is accented by bold brown and tan stripes, with some also displaying a thin white stripe along their back.